phiryll/phiryll.github.io/docs/rules-of-thumb.md

 It's very difficult to debug interactions with systems you don't own if you don't even know what the inputs or outputs were.

-Let's take the simple example of text indexing.
+For example, let's say you have a text indexer.
 What do you do when your tokenizer has a bug?
-When you encounter a new input format (MS updates Word again, e.g.)?
+When you encounter a new or updated input format?
 When you suddenly have to deal with unplanned-for foreign languages?
 If you don't have the original input, you won't be able to correct any incorrect data derived from it.

 ## Use Explicit String Encodings